So, if, like me you are a fan of the travel programmes you will have watched the three episodes of ‘Joanna Lumley’s India’ aired on ITV.

 Sightseeing here includes the Hawa Mahal (Palace of the Winds) – a five-story palace erected in 1799 by the Sawai Pratap Singh so that the veiled ladies of his harem could observe, unnoticed, the lively street scenes below.
 Amer Fort – built from yellow and pink sandstone and white marble, constructed in the 16th century by Raja Man Singh.
 Choti Choper – a market located inside the walled city, where villagers from around Jaipur come to sell and trade their produce.
 Maharaja’s City Palace – a former royal residence located in the heart of the Old City.
 Part of the building has been converted into a museum, while the royal family of Jaipur still uses the remaining sections of the palace as a private residence and the Jantar Mantar Observatory – The largest stone and marble crafted observatory in the world is located just outside the City Palace.

 Depart Jaipur and travel approximately 5 hours to Gurgaon for an overnight stay.
 Here you will experience the ‘Kingdom of Dreams’, a live entertainment venue where you will watch a magical Bollywood performance which combines India’s art, culture and heritage into a live theatre performance.

 The following day you return to Delhi for your flight home to the UK.

-India is an extraordinary mix of diverse landscapes and unique cultures and with an upgrade offer from our Travel Partner, Wendy Wu Tours, even the journey itself will be a memorable experience.
-Follow in the footsteps of Joanna Lumley and discover this captivating country for yourself.
+India is an extraordinary mix of diverse landscapes and unique cultures so follow in the footsteps of Joanna Lumley and discover this captivating country for yourself.